markgw/uh-nlp19/docs/day8/index.md

-* Write a program, that processes `raw` documents one by one, annotates temporal expressions in each of them (using regular expressions made on the previous step) and prints output into a new folder.
+* Write a program, that processes `raw` documents one by one, annotates temporal expressions in each of them (using regular expressions made on the previous step) and output the result into a new folder.

 Use regular expressions made in Exercise 1.1.
 The documents in